 GenPact, on the other hand, is a business process consulting firm that would mesh well with IBM.
 With over 530 Six Sigma black-belts and 24,000 Lean certified employees, they would be a great addition to the army of IBM consultants.

 Whew!
 So there you have it: a few of my predictions for where the IBM merger and acquisition machine is headed.
 Who do you think they’ll go after first?
 Or, did I miss someone entirely?
-Feel free to leave a note, and weigh in on our poll.
+Feel free to leave a note in the comments below.